icecube/icetray-public/docs/general/cpp_standards/make_data_members_private_except_in_behaviorless_aggreggates.rst

         int GetDay() const { return day_; }
     };

 Private data is preferred over protected data.
-Protected data have all the drawbacks of public data, because derived classes still share the responsiblity in keeping the internal state of the base consistent.
+Protected data have all the drawbacks of public data, because derived classes still share the responsibility in keeping the internal state of the base consistent.
 Base classes should also encapsulate their state against derived classes.

 The exception to this rule are value aggregates, also called "C-style **structs**".
-They simply keep a bunch of data together and are not meant to maintain any internal consistency. **std::pair** and **boost::tuple** are typical examples.
+They simply keep a bunch of data together and are not meant to maintain any internal consistency. ``std::pair`` and ``boost::tuple`` are typical examples.